 Nine-lesson video series available to educators free of charge.

 Lessons are accompanied by research and other resources.

-Note taking template and facilitator guides available by request.
+Note taking template and facilitator guides.

 Customized solutions for your assessment-related challenges.

 and site announcements.